Bob McTavish

-Bob McTavish (born 1944) is an Australian surfboard designer and member of the surfing hall of fame.
+Bob McTavish (born 1944) is an Australian surfboard designer.
+He is often credited with the invention of the V-bottom surfboard and was one of a number of pioneering shapers considered instrumental in the development of shortboard surfing.

-Overview
+Early life and education

-Bob McTavish is an Australian surfboard designer who is often credited with the invention of the V-bottom surfboard and was one of a number of pioneering surfer/shapers considered instrumental in the development of shortboard surfing.
-It has been suggested that without his contributions, the revolutionary nature of shortboard surfing wouldn't have been as effective.
+Born in Mackay, Queensland in 1944, Bob McTavish began surfing at the age of twelve.

-Early life
+He dropped out of school at 15, and moved to Sydney, New South Wales.

-Born in Mackay, Queensland in 1944, McTavish began surfing at the age of twelve.
-He dropped out of school at 15, and moved to Sydney.
-In 1963 McTavish famously stowed away in an ocean liner bound for Hawaii.
-He spent 5 weeks in Hawaii before being deported.
+In 1963, McTavish famously stowed away in an ocean liner bound for Hawaii.
+He spent five weeks in Hawaii before being deported.